vepo/vepo.github.io/_posts/2021-01-25-11-00-00-using-bean-validation.md

 }
 ```

-Then we need inform Quarkus the logic for this validation, it can be done inside CreataUserRequest class.
+Then we need to inform Quarkus the logic for this validation, it can be done inside CreataUserRequest class.
 We will use the annotations `Email`, `NotBlank`, `Pattern` and `Size`.

 ```java
 import javax.validation.constraints.Email;